tc/paypal_adaptive/README.markdown

 this location exists, otherwise falling back to the cacert.pem file included with paypal_adaptive.

 ## Changelog
+0.2.6
+Fix for using correct status field in pre-approval, thanks nbibler.
+Fix for ruby 1.9.3, thanks deepj.

 0.2.5
 Fix for embedded payments, thanks rafaelivan.
 Fix for Rails 3.1.1, thanks synth.